What parents need to know

 Is it any good?

-ROCKETMAN looks, from the DVD cover and the beginning of the story, like a warm-hearted, family movie.
-The more you watch, however, the more you get the sense that this isn't a Disney movie of the Son of Flubber or the classic Shaggy Dog caliber.
+ROCKETMAN looks, from the DVD cover and the beginning of the story, like a warm-hearted, family movie -- but looks are deceiving.
+The more you watch, the more you get the sense that this isn't a Disney movie of the Son of Flubber or the classic Shaggy Dog caliber.
 Instead, it's just another sophomoric fantasy with a little toilet humor to round it out.

 The premise should give you the first hint that this film is totally absurd.
 What's unfortunate is that it isn't absurd in the good, clean way that the original Nutty Professor was.
 Instead, it's tinged with the immaturity of American Pie and the toilet humor of Dumb and Dumber -- but it's not as good as either of those.
 Having eaten all the food on the ship, Fred serves his fellow astronauts microwaved toothpaste and hemorrhoid cream.
 He loses a prized medallion in the space toilet and goes after it.
 He passes gas in his space suit and it gets transmitted to his fellow astronaut.
 It's funny, sure -- and your 8-year-old will likely love it.
 But it's not great.
 And it's not the kind of movie you keep around for years to come.